wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getmempoolentry.md

 ---
-title: btc:getmempoolentry \[POST\]
+title: btc:getmempoolentry - Bitcoin
-description: Returns mempool data for given transaction
+description: Example code for the btc:getmempoolentry json-rpc method. Сomplete guide on how to use btc:getmempoolentry json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters